romrawinjp/romrawinjp.github.io/content/cv.md

 `2022` 📺 **Super AI Engineer - The Reality Show** (10/8000 participants) ⭐ Representative of a researcher and woman in AI <br> - A cast member in TV game show completing with AI coding and problem-solving skills for Thailand's social challenges 📍 Artificial Intelligence Association of Thailand (AIAT)

-`2022` 🏆 **One of thirty people who contributed SIIT reputation** - In celebration of SIIT 30th year 📍 Sirindhorn International Institute of Technology, Thammasat University
+`2022` 🏆 **One of Thirty People Who Contributed SIIT Reputation** - In celebration of SIIT 30th year 📍 Sirindhorn International Institute of Technology, Thammasat University

-`2022` 📕 **The 10th of Global Young Scientist Summit (GYSS) 2022** - Joined a panel discussion in Artificial Intelligence, Ethics and Governance with Prof. Cédric Villani and Prof. Leslie Valiant 📍 National Science Foundation of Singapore (NSF)
+`2022` 📕 **The 10th of Global Young Scientist Summit (GYSS) 2022** - Joined a panel discussion in Artificial Intelligence, Ethics and Governance with Prof. Cédric Villani (Fields Medal) and Prof. Leslie Valiant (Turing Award)📍 National Science Foundation of Singapore (NSF)

 `2021` 🏆 **Outstanding submission**  (1/100 groups) - ML for predicting materials property 📍 Thailand Machine Learning for Chemistry Competition